-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, your child’s doctor will talk with you about treatment options.
-Often the treatment plan will include the therapies described above such as chemotherapy and bone marrow/stem cell transplantation but they may be used in a different combination or given at a different pace.
-Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, your child’s doctor will talk with you about the treatment options.
+Often the treatment plan will include the therapies described above such as systemic therapies using medication and bone marrow/stem cell transplantation but they may be used in a different combination or given at a different pace.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-Choice of treatment for recurrent NHL depends on three factors:
+Choice of treatment for recurrent NHL depends on 3 factors: